cataniamatt/maltapost-web-crawler/README.md

-# MaltaPost postcode finder web crawler
+# MaltaPost Address Crawler
-This is a script that gets all of the addresses stored within the MaltaPost address database.
+This is a script that gets all of the addresses stored within the MaltaPost address database by crawling the MaltaPost Postcode Finder API.
 This translates to roughly all of the addresses in Malta.

 ![MaltaPost logo](https://github.com/cataniamatt/maltapost-web-crawler/blob/main/maltapost.png)

+### Improvements to make:
+* Exception handling
+* Introduce some sort of limiting to ensure remote server is not overwhelmed
+* Find a way to get all the addresses with less requests (if possible)

 ## Functionality of the postcode finder
 The MaltaPost postcode finder API returns a list of addresses that are found within any particular postcode.
 If the postcode does not exist or is incorrect, the API returns a list of all the addresses located within the closest existing postcode to the one entered.